Copyright © 2006 jsd

 It may be that some people develop extra-sharp thinking skills as a way of compensating for bad memory ... in analogy to the way that blind persons often develop extra-sharp hearing skills.
 However, I am not going to recommend bad memory any more than I would recommend blindness.
 Memory is a valuable skill.
 Obviously it is best to have a good memory and good thinking skills.

 Feynman said that knowledge is like a grand tapestry.
 A forgotten fact is like a hole in the tapestry.
 You should be able to repair the hole in several different ways, by reweaving down from the top, or up from the bottom, or in from the sides.
-Any important fact can be rederived in numerous ways, because our knowledge has numerous interconnections.
+Any important fact can be rederived in numerous ways, because the things we know are interconnected in innumerable ways.

 Therefore: You should practice rederiving things.
 Even if it is something that you remember, rederive it anyway.
 This provides multiple advantages: First, it serves as a cross-check on your memory.
 Secondly, it builds up your thinking skills.
 Thirdly, it improves your understanding and recall of facts related to the one you are looking for, by exercising the all-important connections between facts.